Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Families of topological adelic curves

-In that case, the topological space $\Omega_0$ is called the \emph{base space} of the family $(S_i)_{i\in I}$ and the family $(\alpha_i)_{i\in I}$ is called the \emph{family of structural morphisms} of the family $(S_i)_{i\in I}$. \end{itemize} \end{definition}

 \begin{example} \begin{itemize} \item[(1)] Let $S=(K,\phi : \Omega \to M_{K},\nu)$ be a topological adelic curve.
-Let $I$ be any set endowed with the trivial ordering.
-We consider the collection $(S)_{i\in \bN}$.
-By considering the base space $\Omega$ and the family of structural morphisms consisting of the identity $\Id : \Omega \to \Omega$, we obtain a family of topological adelic curves.
-The case $I=\bN$ should be seen as the counterpart of classical Diophantine approximation in our framework.
+Let $I$ be any infinite countable set and $\cU$ be an arbitrary free ultrafilter on $I$.
+We consider the field $K_{\cU}:=\prod_{\cU}K$.
+The data $\mathbf{S}=(I,\cU,(S)_{i\in I},K_{\cU})$ is a family of topological adelic curves, which is proper iff $S$ is proper.
+This example should be seen as the first step in the implementation of classical Diophantine approximation in the language of topological adelic curves. \item[(2)] The construction of \S \ref{sub:motivation_families} yields a family of topological adelic curves $\mathbf{S}=(\bR_{>0},\cU,(S_{R})_{R>0},\cM(\bC))$.
+As we saw earlier, $\mathbf{S}$ is not proper. \end{itemize} \end{example}